 A lack of self-awareness in a boss or colleague is not just embarrassing; it is detrimental to an organization’s success.
 HBR reports that the “consequences of working with unaware colleagues include increased stress, decreased motivation, and a greater likelihood of leaving one’s job.”

 After looking back and counting my 53 jobs (and bosses), I certainly recall working with more than a few colleagues or bosses without it.
-In my latest book, “Mean People Suck: How empathy leads to bigger profits and a better life,” I detail my experiences with people who, well, just suck in the workplace and how awareness can yield positive returns in our careers.
+In my latest book, “Mean People Suck,” I detail my experiences with people who, well, just suck in the workplace and how awareness can yield positive returns in our careers.

 The connection between self-awareness and empathy